sebastiandedeyne/sebastiandedeyne.com/content/posts/inertia-js-and-livewire-a-high-level-comparison.md

 One thing Inertia and Livewire have in common: they're both young and _very_ exciting pieces of technology.

 If Livewire sounds interesting to you, take a look at [laravel-livewire.com](https://laravel-livewire.com).
 Livewire is created and maintained by [Caleb Porzio](https://calebporzio.com).
 If you want to learn more about Inertia.js, I highly recommend reading ["Server-side apps with client-side rendering"](https://reinink.ca/articles/server-side-apps-with-client-side-rendering) and ["Introducing Inertia.js"](https://reinink.ca/articles/introducing-inertia-js) from its author [Jonathan Reinink](https://reinink.ca).

+<aside>A big thank you to both Caleb and Jonathan for reviewing this post!</aside>